 HACI's origins date back to the restoration of the ZCMI Department Store's cast-iron façade in Salt Lake City, Utah.
-This being one of the first cast-iron restorations in the country, the Baird brothers: David, Richard and Robert, working under the direction of their father: restoration architect Steven T. Baird, re-discovered the skills and techniques required to restore and build cast metal ornament.
+This was one of the first cast-iron restorations in the country.
+The Baird brothers: David, Richard and Robert; working under the direction of their father, restoration architect Steven T. Baird; re-discovered the skills and techniques required to restore and build cast metal ornamentation.
 After searching in vain for a company suited to reproduce the necessary components, HACI assembled their own small team of artisans to create the necessary castings.
 Sculptors and pattern makers developed scales for each type of metal alloy, ensuring that cast pieces would shrink to the desired size during cooling and yet retain their shapes and proportions.

 HACI foundry workers revived old methods of sand molding and lost wax foundry processes to cast the intricate pieces.
 They also devised support systems to attach the finished ornamentation to the structure.
 Through trial and error, HACI architects and artisans replaced every damaged or missing piece of metal ornamentation, authentically restoring the entire four-story ZCMI façade.